Bright Horizons: History

+In 2020, Priya Krishnan joined Bright Horizons' executive team.
+She was founder and CEO of India's largest childcare company, KLAY Schools.

 Notable Acquisitions

 In 2006, Bright Horizons acquired College Coach, a college advising company.

 In April 2009, the British-based childcare group Teddies Nurseries was bought from Bupa.

 In 2011, the company acquired EdAssist, Inc. to expand the existing Tuition Advisory Services group, which would later be re-branded as the EdAssist Solutions group.

+Also in 2011, Bright Horizons bought a majority stake in Dutch company Kindergarten.